yannickycpan/oxford-mllab/index.md

 ### Policy on ChatGPT

-Students can ask GPT to provide code assistance only for option 3.
+Students can ask ChatGPT to provide code assistance only for option 3.
 For options 1 and 2, students can request non-coding assistance from ChatGPT.

 ### Grading and Attendance